One Piece (video game)

-One Piece also referred to as Shonen Jump's One Piece is a 2-D platforming beat 'em up video game for the Nintendo Game Boy Advance based on the 4kids dub of the One Piece anime.
-Developed by Dimps and published by Bandai, it was released on September 7, 2005.
-It is the only One Piece game to be only released in the USA, and the first out of two to not see a release in Japan.
+One Piece, also referred to as Shonen Jump's One Piece, is a side-scrolling beat 'em up game for the Game Boy Advance.
+It is based on the One Piece anime series.
+Developed by Dimps and published by Bandai America's games division, it was released on September 7, 2005.
+It is the only One Piece game to be released exclusively in North America, and the first of two to not see a release in Japan.
+Due to being an American-only title released while 4Kids Entertainment was involved in the dubbing and localization of the anime, there are a few discrepancies compared to the canon material, matching 4Kids' edits and changes of the anime.

 Plot

 "Follow the adventures of Monkey D. Luffy and the Straw Hat Pirates and explore the Grand Line in search of the famed treasure, the "One Piece!"
 Use your stretchy Gum-Gum abilities to defeat marines and other pirates of the sea that you encounter on your journey!"

-Similar to the first One Piece video game, From TV Animation - One Piece: Become the Pirate King!, the main game covers the East Blue Saga.
+Similar to the first One Piece video game, One Piece: Become the Pirate King!, the main game covers the East Blue Saga.

 Gameplay

 Control Monkey D. Luffy through platformer styled levels, with a one button masher combo system.
-Roronoa Zoro, and the other crew members can be used as summons and a total of 15 characters appear in the story mode.
-There are 12 different bosses such as Buggy and Smoker.
-There are items that appear in the manga and anime used as collectable treasure, which the player can revisit already cleared stages to find.
+Roronoa Zoro and other crew members can be used as summons and a total of 15 characters appear in the story mode.
+There are 12 different bosses, including Buggy and Smoker.
+Items that appear in the manga and anime are used as collectable treasure, which the player can revisit after initially clearing a stage.
 The stages also have interactive environment objects.

-Some characters such as Zoro and Smoker as Zolo and Chaser, as well as collectable treasure such as Sanji's cigarette as "Lollipop" due to match the 4kids dub name.
+This game uses some assets from the WonderSwan Color game One Piece Grand Battle: Swan Colosseum, a Japan-only title.